GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/google.md

 ![image](../img/admin-guide/multi-factor/10-google-authorization.png)

 If the script doesn't work, and you locked yourself out of oxTrust, don't worry!
-You could always revert back.
 Refer to [Reverting authentication method](../operation/faq/#revert-authentication-method)

 If things go wrong, it can leave the sessions in your browser in a bad state.
 If things get really weird, remove the cookies in your browser